JuliaPraxis/Naming/guides/WordChoice.md

 # Word Choice

- with this meaning              | choose to use   | do not choose
+ this meaning, this referent              | choose to use   | do not choose
 -------------------------------------|-----------------|------------
 | |
- an implementation of the algorithm  |  method | algorithm an identification of the algorithm  |  algorithm | method
+ an implementation of an algorithm  |  method | algorithm a specific, identified algorithm  |  algorithm | method
 | |
  the outcome of an evalution          |  result | solution the resolution of a problem          |  solution | result